New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Titans stats and trends

-- Tennessee has played 11 games, with seven wins against the spread.
+- Tennessee has seven wins against the spread in 11 games this year.

-- This season, the Titans won ATS in their only game as an underdog of 7 points or more.
+- This year, the Titans won ATS in their only game as an underdog of 7 points or more.

-- Tennessee's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- Tennessee's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Tennessee is 7-2 against the spread and 8-1 overall in games when it puts up more than 16.1 points.
+- Tennessee is 7-2 against the spread and 8-1 overall in games when it scores more than 16.1 points.

-- In games that Tennessee churns out over 313.2 yards, the team is 6-2 against the spread and 6-2 overall.
+- When Tennessee churns out more than 313.2 yards, the team is 6-2 against the spread and 6-2 overall.

-- The Titans have 17 giveaways this season, while the Patriots have 21 takeaways.

 Home and road insights

-- New England is 3-3 against the spread, and 2-4 overall, at home this season.

-- The Patriots are unbeaten ATS (1-0) as 7-point favorites or greater at home.
+- At home, as 7-point favorites or more, the Patriots are unbeaten ATS (1-0).

-- This year, in six games at home, New England has gone over the total three times.
+- New England has hit the over in three of six home games this season.

-- On the road, Tennessee is 4-1 overall and 4-1 against the spread.

-- In five away games this year, Tennessee has hit the over four times.
+- This season, in five away games, Tennessee has gone over the total four times.

 Powered by Data Skrive.